Purfleet: Transport

 Road transport links connect Purfleet to nearby towns including Basildon and Grays, as well as Lakeside Shopping Centre with buses operated by Ensignbus and NIBS Buses.
 Railway services operated by c2c from Purfleet station offer frequent services to London Fenchurch Street, Barking, Grays, Tilbury and Southend.
 The town is also one of the termini of the London LOOP long-distance trail.

 Purfleet Freight Terminal

 Purfleet Freight Terminal is the closest Roll-on/Roll-off (RORO) ferry port to London.
 Operated by C.RO Ports, the 92 acre combined freight terminal handles 250,000 lorry trailers and ISO containers and tanks per year, and via a dedicated Pre-Delivery Inspection (PDI) facility, the import/export of 400,000 vehicles.
 There are four railway sidings on site, accessed via the London, Tilbury and Southend line to allow direct unloading/loading from ferry or lorry to rail.
 Scheduled ferry services are operated daily by sister-company Cobelfret Ferries to the Port of Zeebrugge, Belgium and the Port of Rotterdam, Netherlands.

+Media

+The town is served by BBC London and ITV London with television signals received from Crystal Palace TV transmitter, BBC South East and ITV Meridian can also be received from Bluebell Hill TV transmitter.

+Local radio stations are BBC Essex, Heart East and Gateway 97.8, a community based radio station.

+The Thurrock Gazette is the town's local weekly newspaper.